CopernicaMarketingSoftware/Documentation/Mailerq/5.13/configuration.md

 ```

 The above will cause MailerQ to use `rabbit.example.com`.
 If you supply both,
-then the environment variable "wins".
+then the command-line override "wins".

 ## In-depth settings